Andrew9Lawson/Presentations/README.md

 # Presentations
-Slide stes for variuos talks and also PDFs
+Slide sets for various talks and also PDFs